-- 95. The limits for pecuniary compensation will be: - (a) the aggregate compensation payable out of the Fund in respect of a dealer's insolvency inclusive of any interest component, shall not exceed 14% of the prescribed minimum level of the NGF at the date that the dealer was declared insolvent; - (b) compensation payable to any one client of an insolvent dealer in respect of losses of cash or property shall not exceed \$50,000 subject to the aggregate limit defined in (a) above. - 96.
-In the case of a partnership, proposed subs.122W(3) provides that the NGF is liable to a claimant to a maximum of \$50,000 regardless of how many partners become insolvent. - 97.
+97. The limits for pecuniary compensation will be:

+- (a) the aggregate compensation payable out of the Fund in respect of a dealer's insolvency or the insolvency on the same day of dealers who are partners in a member organisation, inclusive of any interest component, shall not exceed 14% of the prescribed minimum level of the NGF at the date that the dealer or dealers were declared insolvent; - (b) compensation payable to any one client in the event of the insolvencies described in (a) in respect of losses of cash or property shall not exceed \$50,000 subject to the aggregate limit defined in (a) above. - 98.
 For the purpose of calculating the aggregate compensation, an amount that is paid by the corporation shall, to the extent to which that amount is repaid to the corporation from the estate of the insolvent member, be disregarded.

-- 98. By imposing a statutory limitation on payments from the NGF, the possibility arises that claims may exceed the statutory maximum.
+- 99. By imposing a statutory limitation on payments from the NGF, the possibility arises that claims may exceed the statutory maximum.
 This will mean that the corporation must consider and either validate or reject all claims for compensation due to insolvency before any distribution is made to the claimants.
-If the claim total exceeds the statutory maximum, a pro-rata distribution will be made to the claimants. - 99.
+If the claim total exceeds the statutory maximum, a pro-rata distribution will be made to the claimants. - 100.
 In determining the pro-rata distribution, the corporation may take into account the fact that some claimants have received partial satisfaction of their claims from other sources.
 The corporation is to be permitted to use whatever calculations are appropriate to achieve the objective of all claimants receiving similar percentage payments of their total claim.
 This is subject to the prescribed limit on individual claims for compensation.